Iran’s top leader bans corona vaccines from US, Britain

 In a televised speech, he said the import of American and British vaccines were “forbidden,” referring to the surging death tolls from the virus in both countries.

 ”I really do not trust,” them, Khamenei said of those nations.
-“Sometimes they want to test ,” their vaccines on other countries, adding, “I am not optimistic (about) France,” either.
+“Sometimes they want to test” their vaccines on other countries, adding, “I am not optimistic (about) France,” either.

+Iran has struggled to stem the worst virus outbreak in the Middle East.

+Khamenei’s statement reflects decades of tense relations between Iran and the West which have not abated in the waning days of President Donald Trump’s presidency.
+Concerns ran especially high in the weeks leading up to the Jan.
+3 one-year anniversary of the U.S. killing of a top Iranian general in Iraq.

+On the virus, Iranian officials have said previously that importing the Pfizer vaccine, which must be shipped and stored at minus 70 degrees Celsius (minus 94 degrees Fahrenheit), poses major logistical challenges for Iran.

+Iran has struggled to stem the worst virus outbreak in the Middle East, which has infected nearly 1.3 million people and killed nearly 56,000.

-However, Khamenei okayed the import of vaccines from other “safe” places, and remains supportive of Iran’s efforts toward producing a vaccine.
+However, Khamenei Friday okayed the import of vaccines from other “safe” places, and remains supportive of Iran’s efforts toward producing a vaccine.

 The county began testing its vaccines on humans December.
 The product is expected to hit the local market in spring.

 Hardliners in Iran have longed opposed the U.S-made vaccines.
 Iran’s Revolutionary Guard in December rejected the use of foreign-made vaccines altogether.
 Gen. Mohammad Reza Naghdi said the Guard “does not recommend the injection of any foreign vaccine” candidates based on genetic material known as messenger RNA, which carries the instructions for cells to make proteins.